 Hi.

-Uh my first question when I turned on the television yesterday morning was what is the going right to become a senator to an appointed position?
+My first question when I turned on the television yesterday morning was: what is the going rate to become a senator to an appointed position?

 I watch all these talking heads talking about, oh, they've never heard of such a thing.